 Star Wars: The Old Republic actually has a few cases of this in its own right.
 Each one of the classes picks up an appropriate nickname.
 The Imperial Agent, for example, is given the code name "Cipher 9."
 The Bounty Hunter is simply called "Hunter" (in the case of a male Hunter, Mako will sometimes call you "Big guy").
 A couple of the party members also fall into this.
 Jedi Knight companion Doc prefers being called that to his Embarrassing First Name, and Consulars get the terrorist turned politician who goes only by "Zenith."

 Despite being the title character, Iji's brother is the only one to call her by her real name.
 All the aliens call her "(the Human) Anomaly" (even the friendly ones!)
+To be fair though, she never told them her name (except some of the bosses).

 Except Ansaksie in a pacifistic run, right before Iji confronts Tor.